Acting As A Deputy Or An Attorney

 Acting as a Deputy or Attorney for another brings with it duties and responsibilities to bear in mind at all times.

 Your primary role is to act in the best interests of the person you are appointed to act for when making decisions.
-You must take care then not to place yourself in a position of potential conflict with the incapacitated person and their interests.
+You must take care not to place yourself in a position of potential conflict with the incapacitated person and their interests.

 Acting As A Deputy Or An Attorney